 One of the biggest challenges in switching to a real food diet is figuring out what to eat for breakfast.
-Breakfast cereals are a really common choice these days, especially for kids, but sadly, are not real food.
+Breakfast cereals are a really common choice these days, especially for kids, but sadly are not real food.

 Virtually all breakfast cereals are very high in sugar/carbs and almost all contain processed grains.
 This means that they are high in phytic acid, which can damage the intestinal lining and lead to tooth decay.
 Many also contain artificial colors, flavors, and preservatives.

-Even for adults, popular breakfast choices are often things like bagels, donuts, croissants, toast, cereal, pop tarts, etc. Sure, these things are fast and easy to prepare, but have you ever read the ingredients?
+Even for adults, popular breakfast choices are often things like bagels, donuts, croissants, toast, cereal, Pop Tarts, etc. Sure, these things are fast and easy to prepare, but have you ever read the ingredients?
 If breakfast is the most important meal of the day, getting enough protein and fat is even more important!

 Think about it: breast milk, which is the perfect food for newborns, is almost 50% saturated fat, yet no babies get heart disease.
 Isn’t it logical that the need for adequate fat doesn’t just go away once babies wean?
-The human brain is approximately 70% fat, and since kids brains are rapidly developing, they need healthy fats for optimal brain function.
+The human brain is approximately 70% fat, and since kids’ brains are rapidly developing, they need healthy fats for optimal brain function.

 Unfortunately, our fast-paced lifestyles and misguided interest in low-fat diets have put our kids (and us) at a big disadvantage.

-If you are ready to give your kids a nutritional boost at breakfast, don’t worry — the healthy options are often cheaper, and can even be easier, than cereal.
-These kid-approved recipes are also great for adults, and ensure enough proteins and fats to make breakfast truly the most important meal of the day:
+If you are ready to give your kids a nutritional boost at breakfast, don’t worry — the healthy options are often cheaper, and can even be easier than cereal.
+These kid-approved recipes are also great for adults, and ensure enough proteins and fats to make breakfast truly the most important meal of the day.

 Breakfast Egg Muffins